tbidne/time-conv/README.md

 **Arg:** `-s,--src-tz TZ_DB`

 **Description:** Timezone in which to read the string.
 Must be a tz database label like `America/New_York`.
 If none is given then we use the local system timezone.
+It is an error if `--src-tz` is given but [a time string](#time-string) is not.

 **Examples:**